AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251021100349.png]]

 Here all the blue lines represent the fragments that the light source can see.
-The occluded fragments
+The occluded fragments are shown as black lines: these are rendered as being shadowed.
+If we were to draw a line or **ray** from the light source to a fragment on the right-most box we can see the ray first hits the floating container before hitting the right-mo